MicrosoftDocs/win32/desktop-src/Memory/memory-management-registry-keys.md

 ---
-Description: System virtual address (VA) space on 32-bit systems can become exhausted due to fragmentation.
+description: System virtual address (VA) space on 32-bit systems can become exhausted due to fragmentation.
 Several registry keys can be used to configure memory limits on 32-bit systems that experience this issue. ms.assetid: ec2a8c6b-cd8e-4085-b337-02f78a210bb5
 title: Memory Management Registry Keys ms.topic: article